 2 hours by car from NYC

-Whether your kids are into indoor fun, outdoor adventures, or close encounters with their favorite TV characters, this spot has it all.
-As the home of Sesame Place, children will love meeting Elmo, Big Bird, and the rest of the furry gang while experiencing thrilling rides tailored just for them (100 Sesame Rd, 215-702-3566, sesameplace.org, $46, children 23 months and under free).
-The Bucks County Children’s Museum offers interactive educational exhibits where kids can dig for buried treasure, design and build their own race car, learn how to operate the Delaware Canal system (500 Union Square Drive, 212-693-1290, buckskids.org, $8, children ages 1 and under free).
-Ride any of the 46 hand-carved wooden figures on the restored 1922 Grand Carousel at Giggleberry Fair before enjoying arcade games in the Game Room or strolling through the shops at 18th-century Peddler’s Village.
-Giggles Discovers was made for the curious six-and-under set; with a fire station, make-your-own puppet show, and the Waterway full of splashing activities, there’s no telling where their imagination will take them.
-Not to be missed: a chance to attack Giggleberry Mountain, an indoor obstacle course that’ll give you a run for your money (Peddler's Village, Rt 202 & 263, 215-794-4047, peddlersvillage.com, Giggleberry Mountain $8, children $11; Giggles Discovers $6; Grand Carousel $3; $23 for All in One Pass).
+Whether your kids are into indoor fun, outdoor adventures or close encounters with their favorite TV characters, this spot has it all.
+As the home of Sesame Place, children will love meeting Elmo, Big Bird and the rest of the furry gang while experiencing thrilling rides tailored just for them (100 Sesame Rd, Langhorne, PA, 215-702-3566, sesameplace.org).
+The Bucks County Children’s Museum offers interactive educational exhibits where kids can dig for buried treasure, design and build their own race car, learn how to operate the Delaware Canal system (500 Union Square Drive, New Hope, PA, 212-693-1290, buckskids.org).
+Little ones can take a ride on the hand-carved wooden figures on the restored 1922 Grand Carousel at Giggleberry Fair before enjoying arcade games in the Game Room or strolling through the shops at 18th-century Peddler’s Village.
+Giggles Discovers was made for the curious 6 and under set; with a fire station, make-your-own puppet show and the Waterway full of splashing activities, there’s no telling where their imagination will take them.
+Don't forget to make a pit stop at Giggleberry Mountain, an indoor obstacle course that’ll give you a run for your money (Peddler's Village, Rt 202 & 263, 215-794-4047, peddlersvillage.com).
 When hunger strikes, choose from the variety of dining options in Peddler’s Village.
-Outdoorsy types can explore the boulder field at Ringing Rocks Park where a tap of a hammer causes these formations to give off a high-pitched ringing sound (Ringing Rocks Road, 215-348-6114); pitch a tent at the Colonial Woods Family Camping Resort; or raft along the Delaware River.
-And if it’s a laid-back escape you’re looking for, hop on the New Hope & Ivyland Railroad, for a 45-minute trip through the countryside on a 1925 steam locomotive (32 W Bridge St, 215-862-2332, Traditional Excursion Coach $21, children ages 3–11 $19, children ages 2 and under $5).
+Outdoorsy types can explore the boulder field at Ringing Rocks Park (Ringing Rocks Road, 215-348-6114) or pitch a tent at the Colonial Woods Family Camping Resort (545 Lonely Cottage Drive, Upper Black Eddy, PA, 610-847-5808 colonialwoods.com).
+If it’s a laid-back escape you’re looking for, hop on the New Hope & Ivyland Railroad for a 45-minute trip through the countryside on a 1925 steam locomotive (32 W Bridge St, New Hope, PA, 215-862-2332, newhoperailroad.com).

-If any members in your crew have a sweet tooth, then a trip to Hersheypark is a must.
-This season, the park introduces Hershey Triple Tower, a “choose-your-thrill” adventure featuring drops from 189, 131, and 80 feet high (100 W Hersheypark Dr, 717-534-3900, hersheypark.com, $35, children ages 3–8 $24, ages 2 and under free).
-Continue the theme with dinner at the Chocolate Avenue Grill; the kids menu features penne pasta, grilled salmon, and a char grilled 5 oz steak.
-Don’t worry, picky eaters can have their choice from classics like grilled cheese sandwiches, mac n’ cheese, burgers, and hot dogs (717-835-0888, chocolateavenuegrill.com).
-At the Hershey Lodge, kids get their own special check-in, sign a guest book, play a Hershey’s candy guessing game, and receive their own personalized lanyard and chocolatey treat (325 University Dr, 844-330-1802, hersheylodge.com).
+If any members in your crew have a sweet tooth, then a trip to Hershey Park is a must (100 W Hersheypark Dr, Hershey, PA, 717-534-3900, hersheypark.com).
+Chocolate Avenue Grill will delight all eaters, even the picky ones (717-835-0888, 114 W. Chocolate Ave, Hershey PA, chocolateavenuegrill.com).
+At the Hershey Lodge, kids get their own special check-in, sign a guest book, play a Hershey’s candy guessing game and receive their own personalized lanyard and chocolatey treat (325 University Dr, Hershey, PA, 844-330-1802, hersheylodge.com).

 Lake Placid, NY